-Militia Papers of Nova Scotia: 1778-1850; (predominant 1807-1834)
+Militia Papers of Nova Scotia: 1778-1850; (predominant 1807-1834).

-Call Number: HIL-MICL FC LMR .N6C6M5
+HIL-MICL FC LMR .N6C6M5

-Category: Military
+Category:

-Creator: Nova Scotia.
-Commissioner of Public Records
+Nova Scotia.
+Commissioner of Public Records.

-Description: 1 microfilm reel textual records (1 volume) ; 35 mm.
+1 microfilm textual records (1 volume) ; 35 mm.

 Background:

 Halifax, Nova Scotia became one of the official naval and military stations of the British Empire.
 At its first General Assembly, to deal more formally with provincial security and defence, the first Militia Act for establishing and regulating a militia was passed (1758); consequently, militia units were raised across the province on a county basis.
-The Act dealt with the following: all males between 16 and 60 shall bear arms and attend all musters, each company to have defined precincts and the clerk of each company to make a quarterly roll to the captain; duty continuous until discharged; each person must provide a musket, gun or fuzil; musters once every 6 months or as often as ordered; drill once every 3 months; guards or watches to be ordered from time to time, and all fines to be expended on regimental necessaries.
+The Act dealt with the following: all males between 16 and 60 shall bear arms and attend all musters, each company to have defined precincts and the clerk of each company to make a quarterly roll to the captain; duty continuous until discharged; each person must provide a musket, gun or fuzil; musters once every six months or as often as ordered; drill once every three months; guards or watches to be ordered from time to time, and all fines to be expended on regimental necessaries.
 The Act was amended many times into the nineteenth century to encompass; for example, penalties and court martials, pay, and drafting of men by ballot.
 The Act of 1812 reduced the list of exemptions from liability of service, provided for the treatment of black recruits, imposed heavy fines for non-compliance, and further organised the militia in a time of emergency.

 Contents:

 The Papers (June 1778 to May 1850) relate to the administration of the Nova Scotia Militia (specifically the land forces) at the provincial and county levels.
 They contain memoranda, accounts, states of regiments, instructions, returns of casualties and arms, correspondence, courts of enquiries papers, general orders, minutes of meetings, and petitions, which document the period of three major conflicts: the American Revolution, Britain’s war with France in the 1790s, and more fully, the War of 1812.
 The documents are generated, in the main, by provincial military officers and departments, and the lieutenant governor and secretaries (military secretary and deputy secretary).
-Major contributors include the adjutant general (John Beckwith), commander of the 26th Battalion (Lt.
-Col. John McColla), Col. Beverley Robinson Beardsley of the 20th Battalion, commander of the 22nd Battalion, (Col. Jacob Buskirk), and quartermaster general (John George Pyke).
-The Papers are useful for local history and for a variety of topics related to the militia, such as, military legislation, finance, logistics, personnel, organisation and management, policies, arms, crime and justice, and war and conflict.

 Originals: